rickb777/runtemplate/BUILTIN.md

  * `<Type>Filter` filters a stream of `Type`, silently dropping elements that do not match a predicate function.
  * `<Type>Partition` filters a stream of `Type` into two output streams using a predicate function.
  * `<Type>Map` alters a stream of `Type` by applying a function to each item in the stream.
- * `<Type>FlatMap` transforms a stream of `Type` by applying to each item in the stream a function that yields zero or more `Type`s, all of which are sent out.
+ * `<Type>FlatMap` transforms a stream of `Type` by applying to each item in the stream a function that yields zero or more `Type` values, all of which are sent out.

 All of these terminate their loops when their input channels get closed.
 They then close their output channels.